 As noted previously, the respondents placed a particular emphasis on friendships and relationships as being vital in making schools happy places and in making learning fun and ensuring inclusion.
 As a male member of the general public from Indonesia commented, a happy school is one in which there is 'built-in social time and/or social learning time that encourages students to build strong friendships and intellectual relationships'.
 Student respondents saw this in terms of friendships with their classmates or students from different grades, and their relationships with teachers.
-While teachers also reported this in terms of relationships with school management, and most importantly by engaging parents and the school community.
+While teachers also reported this in terms of relationships with students, this criterion also reflects the need to build strong and positive relationships with school management, and most importantly by engaging parents and the school community.
 The following provide some examples of potential strategies to facilitate these relationships.